soundar8562/openWeathermapLaravel/README.md

 Note: You can import the all city list to your table by go thorugh this link - your_project_url/create

 ****************************************************************************************************
-Make an issue section to for issues.
+Make the issue section to for issues.